The Ultimate London Travel Guide for Every Personality Type

 Shop: angel, ISLINGTON

 A little off the beaten path lies the charming neighborhood of Angel (in the borough of Islington).
-Head just east of Kings Cross station and you’ll find quaint coffee shops, adorable boutiques, and the best free comedy spot in the city (The Camden Head).
+Head just east of Kings Cross station and you’ll find quaint coffee shops, adorable boutiques, and the pub with the best free comedy in the city (The Camden Head).
 Be sure to wander down Camden Passage, a small street packed with little shops and pop-up booths on the weekends.
 Don’t forget to pop into a little place called Smug to pick up souvenirs that don’t suck.

 Do: Columbia Road Flower Market

-On Saturday mornings, the charming, boutique-filled street Columbia Road is taken over by the city’s finest florists.
+On Saturday mornings, the charming, boutique-lined street Columbia Road is taken over by the city’s finest florists.
 Wander between a narrow aisle of stunning stems and listen to the sellers shout like newspaper boys in thick Cockney accents.
 Pro tip: If you are serious about getting some nice shots of this blossoming scene, get there early.
 The small street gets incredibly crowded as the day goes on, making it hard to take the time to set up a shot.

 You can recite at least five Shakespeare quotes by heart, and you already know exactly how many wives Henry VIII beheaded.
 It’s the city’s detailed, complicated, and seemingly endless past that draws you to this iconic city.